 Arborist cost guide

-The important thing to remember is that just because a 6m tree will cost $700 to cut down, doesn’t mean a 12m tree is going to cost $2300.
+The important thing to remember is that just because a 6m tree will cost $850 to cut down doesn’t mean a 12m tree is going to cost $1,700.
 It doesn’t work that way.

 Let’s take a look at the examples below.

-As you can see with these 2 trees, although they are the same height, they are very different in the volume of the tree that needs to be removed as well as the difficulty to remove.
+Besides the fact one of these is a palm tree, these two trees are the same height, they are very different in the volume of the tree that needs to be removed as well as the difficulty to remove.

 Cost to cut down trees by tree type